atingupta2005/microsoft-purview/1-Introduction-to-Microsoft-Purview.md

 ---

-## Chapter 1: Understanding the Need for Data Governance in the Modern Enterprise
+## 1: Understanding the Need for Data Governance in the Modern Enterprise

 ### 1.1 Data Explosion and Complexity